DEFRA/flood-app/readme.md

 # Environment variables

+Create a .env file at the root of the project to set your environment variables locally, which is especially useful during development.
+The [dotenv](https://www.npmjs.com/package/dotenv) package facilitates this by automatically loading these variables at application start.
+This approach is recommended as a simpler alternative to global settings, like those in .bashrc.

-DEFRA employees can find examples of environment variables stored in our private gitlab repository
+For DEFRA employees, examples of these environment variables are available in our private lfwconfig repository.

 | name     | description      | required | default |            valid            |             notes             |
 |----------|------------------|:--------:|---------|:---------------------------:|:-----------------------------:|